vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Confirm-CAInvCenterServer.md

 ## Description

-The `Confirm-CAInvCenterServer` cmdlet gets the thumbprint from the root certificate and matches it with the CA thumbprint from the vCenter Server instance.
+The `Confirm-CAInvCenterServer` cmdlet gets the thumbprint from the root certificate and matches it with the CA thumbprint from the vCenter instance.

 You need to pass in the complete path for the certificate file.